ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## Storage {#storage}

-You will need and SSD to run the Ethereum clients (without an SSD drive there’s absolutely no chance of syncing the Ethereum blockchain).
+You will need and SSD to run the Cloiinkcoin clients (without an SSD drive there’s absolutely no chance of syncing the Cloiinkcoin blockchain).
 There are 2 options:

 - Use a USB portable SSD disk such as the Samsung T5 Portable SSD.
 - Use a USB 3.0 External Hard Drive Case with a SSD Disk.
 In our case we used a Inateck 2.5 Hard Drive Enclosure FE2011.
 Make sure to buy a case with an UAS compliant chip, particularly, one of these: JMicron (JMS567 or JMS578) or ASMedia (ASM1153E).